sleepycharlyy/fly_swatter.love/README.md

 # Fly Swatter

-a Remake of the Mario Paint minigame "Gnat Attack / Fly Swatter".
+a Game inspired by the Mario Paint minigame "Gnat Attack / Fly Swatter".
 Made with LOVE2D/LÖVE in lua.